abeyahc/abeyahc/README.md

 ## Hi there 👋

-I'm currently a Senior earning my Bachelors Degree in Computer Science at California Polytechnic University of San Luis Obispo!
+I'm currently a senior earning my Bachelors Degree in Computer Science at California Polytechnic University of San Luis Obispo!

 Currently I've been working on [QUENDS](https://github.com/sandialabs/quends) as a Software Engineer R&D Intern at Sandia National Laboratories :)